-Calculated the month in the Metonic calendar, made of 235 lunar months, and displayed it via a pointer (a) on the Metonic calendar dial on the back.
-A pin (a) at the pointer's tip followed the spiral groove, and the pointer extended in length as it reached months marked on successive, outer twists.
-Auxiliary gears (a) turned a pointer (b) on a smaller dial indicating four-year cycles of Olympiads and other games.
-Other gears moved a pointer on another small dial (b), which may have indicated a 76-year cycle.
+Calculated the month in the Metonic calendar, made of 235 lunar months, and displayed it via a pointer (A) on the Metonic calendar dial on the back.

+A pin (B) at the pointer's tip followed the spiral groove, and the pointer extended in length as it reached months marked on successive, outer twists.
+Auxiliary gears © turned a pointer ® on a smaller dial indicating four-year cycles of Olympiads and other games.
+Other gears moved a pointer on another small dial ®, which may have indicated a 76-year cycle.